Over 30 startups are backed up by Ratan Tata.

-Ratan Tata made his first investment under his personal capacity by picking up 0.17% stake of popular e-commerce company Snapdeal with a deal of less than 5 crore.
+Ratan Tata made his first investment under his personal capacity by picking up 0.17% stake of popular e-commerce company Snapdeal with a deal of less than 5 crores.

-The company started on a planned to being daily deals platform in 2010 but become a online marketplace in very next year.
+The company started on a planned to be daily deals platform in 2010 but become an online marketplace in very next year.

 Tata bought 256 shares of the company for Angel Investors.
-The news came in light when Tata Value Homes collaborate with Snapdeal to sell apartments across five cities Bengaluru, Chennai, Mumbai, Ahmedabad and Pune.
+The news came to light when Tata Value Homes collaborate with Snapdeal to sell apartments across five cities Bengaluru, Chennai, Mumbai, Ahmedabad, and Pune.

 Whenever we need glasses, spectacles or eye-wear for our eyes, we remember the name Lenskart.A very popular online store for eye-wears.
 Lenskart managed to raise a funding from Ratan Tata in 2006.

-Want an exclusive range of coupons and schemes then just logon to Cashkaro.com.
-Swati and Rohan Bhargava founded cashkaro in Gurgaonin 2013 and managed to raise undisclosed capital from Ratan Tata in January 2016.
+Want an exclusive range of coupons and schemes than just log in to Cashkaro.com.
+Swati and Rohan Bhargava founded cashkaro in Gurgaon 2013 and managed to raise undisclosed capital from Ratan Tata in January 2016.

 Need services varying from electric work to plumbing then head for UrbanClap.
 UrbanClap allows users to book services.
 Service Marketplace.
-UrbanClap manage to seal a deal for funding with Ratan Tata.
+UrbanClap manages to seal a deal for funding with Ratan Tata.

 Ratan Tata is the first indian to buy a stake in Xiaomi.
 The amount is not disclosed like most of the other Tata’s fundings.
 Senior executives from Xiaomi were quoted as saying that they would seek Tata’s advice on how to expand to international markets.